MyeongJaeKim/hybris/README.md

 #### Introduction

   SAP hybris is supporting two DB connection modes.
 One is JNDI, and another is hybris internal pool.
-  If you want to use hybris internal pool, you should configure pooling paramters to local.properties file including DB access password, even if production.
+  If you want to use hybris internal pool, you should configure pooling parameters to local.properties file including DB access password, even if production.
   This will be security threaten.
 Everyone knows DB password. hybris-dbpassword-encryption is useful to it.

 #### How to use it